 Besides, such programs have a long history of being nothing but a sham.
 When former President Carter was Governor of Georgia, he signed a deal promising to train 2,000 workers for a new smoke detector factory but in less than three years, the company was wiped out by cheap imports and never hired more than 800 people even at its peak.
 Not much later, it sold the factory.
 All the promised jobs disappeared.
 "Training programs" like that are a dime a dozen, but they rarely work.
 Meanwhile, you can't bring back the millions of lives that have already been sacrificed to the idol of abortion.
 The next time we see them will be on the Last Day when they show up to accuse those who stood by silently while they were slaughtered.
 Some folks are in for a huge surprise.

 Another consequence of abortion is a disastrous shift in the supply-demand equation that underlies our economy.
 Kids contribute to demand even before they are born, but they don’t compete in the work force for 20 years.

 That’s why 60 million abortions represent a huge loss in consumer demand.
 If those babies had been born, our fast-paced economy would still be going strong.
 Those we aborted were the future consumers, producers, parents and taxpayers we needed keep to keep our economy growing.

 That's why China is starting to relent on its 1 child per family policy.
 Pursued, it means the end of China within 100 years.
 Russia already faces the same debacle, They no longer have enough younger women to raise a new generation.
 Their population is forecast to decline by 33% by 2050.

-If the U.S. doesn’t change direction, we could face the same fate.
+If the U.S. doesn’t change direction, we will face the same fate.